Pat Storey

-Patricia Storey (née Shaw; born 30 March 1960) is an Irish Anglican bishop.
-Since 2013, she has been the Bishop of Meath and Kildare in the Church of Ireland.
+Patricia Storey (née Shaw; born 30 March 1960) is a retired Irish Anglican bishop.
+From 2013 to 2026 she was the Bishop of Meath and Kildare in the Church of Ireland.
 She was the first woman to become a bishop in the Church of Ireland and the first woman to be an Anglican bishop in Ireland and Great Britain.

 Early life and education

 Storey was born 30 March 1960.
 She was educated at the Methodist College Belfast, a grammar school in Belfast, Northern Ireland.

 She studied French and English at Trinity College, Dublin, graduating with a Bachelor of Arts (BA) degree in 1983; as per tradition, her BA was later promoted to a Master of Arts (MA Dubl) degree.
 In 1994, she began to train for ordination at the Church of Ireland Theological College.
 She graduated in 1997 with a Bachelor of Theology (BTh) degree.

 Ordained ministry

 Storey was ordained in the Church of Ireland as deacon in 1997 and priest in 1998.
 From 1997 to 2000, she served her curacy in the Parish of Kilconriola and Ballyclug, (Ballymena), County Antrim.
 From 2000 to 2004, she was an assistant curate at St Aidan's Church, Glenavy, County Antrim.
 In 2004, she was appointed rector of St Augustine's Church, Derry.